Routes into teaching

 Postgraduate Certificate in Education (PGCE)

 If your degree subject doesn't link closely to the subject you intend to teach you may be offered a subject knowledge enhancement course as a part of your application, for some secondary level subjects.

 Schools recruit and train teachers on the job, in partnership with other schools or a university.
 School Direct courses lead to QTS, possibly a PGCE and/or Masters-level credits.
 There is an expectation, but not a guarantee, of employment within the training school at the end.
 Trainees are based in at least two schools.

 The programme, which begins in September, takes one year if studied full time and has two routes:

 - Unsalaried - available for graduates with a 2:2 or above, you may be eligible for a scholarship/bursary of up to £30,000 to support you during your training;

-- Salaried - employment based, for graduates with at least three years' work experience.
-However, some schools may accept applicants with less work experience, especially in maths, physics, chemistry, languages and computing.
+- Salaried - employment based, if you're already working at a school or have an existing relationship you may want to take the next step as a qualified teacher.
 You will receive an unqualified teacher's salary from your school, and the cost of your training will be covered but you may be charged for your PGCE fees.
-Always check with the school you’re applying to for more details.
-Trainees in maths and physics could gain up to £30,000.

 School-centred initial teacher training (SCITT)

-Leading to QTS, SCITT courses are delivered across England by groups of schools.
-Most of the training is delivered in the classroom by experienced teachers, check with individual providers as it may include attending a partner university if the training includes a PGCE.
+Leading to QTS, SCITT courses are delivered across England by groups of neighbouring schools and training providers.
+Most of the training is delivered in the classroom by experienced, practising teachers, with programmes tailored towards the needs of the local area.
+Trainees are based in one school, but undertake placements in at least one other within the cluster.
+Check with individual providers as SCITT may include attending a partner university.

 Find out more about school-led teacher training.